ntf229/dustModels/README.md

 - Power Law
 - Kriek and Conroy

-All dust models except Calzetti are two-component dust models where the young stars are attenuated by a power law with separate Av and power law index parameters before being combined with the old stars and attenuated by the selected dust model.
+All dust models except Calzetti are two-component dust models in which the young stars are attenuated by a power law with separate Av and power law index parameters before being combined with the old stars and attenuated by the selected dust model.